Skip to main content

 Step 6: Navigate to Issues

-Click Time in the left side menu.
-Click Review, then click Issues.
-The page shows time card entries that have flagged violations.
-Columns include: Date, Employee, Project, Cost code, Start time, End time, and Total hours.
+Click Time in the left navigation, then click Review > Issues.
+The page shows time entries with flagged violations — columns include Date, Employee, Project, Cost code, Start time, End time, and Total hours.
 Red warning triangle icons identify entries with violations.
-Click any entry to see additional context about the violation.

 Step 7: Run the Violations Report

-Click Projects in the left side menu.
-Click the blue Reports button near the top right of the page.
-Select Time card violations from the dropdown.
-Configure the report:
+Click Projects in the left navigation.
+Click Reports near the top right.
+Select Time card violations.
+Configure project, employees, time frame, and recipient email.
+Click Send.

-To schedule the report on a recurring basis, click New report in the Scheduled section.
-Set your parameters and click Schedule report.
+Click New report in the Scheduled section.
+Set parameters and click Schedule report.

 Troubleshooting & FAQ